 “Thousands of tired, nerve-shaken, over-civilized people are beginning to find out that going to the mountains is going home; that wildness is a necessity.” ~ John Muir

-Entering the Desolation Wilderness from the south is the most common route for most PCT visitors.
-The PCT crosses the Sierra on Echo summit at HWY 50 South West of Lake Tahoe.
-For many PCT travelers Lake Tahoe is a natural stop along their journey to find an abundance of food and to take a day off from the trail.
-You can often find hikers seeking a ride into town from Echo Lake during the Mid summer season around the Forth of July.
+For many PCT travelers Lake Tahoe is a natural stop along their journey.
+Hikers enjoy abundance of food and to take a day off from the trail.
+You can often find hikers seeking a ride into town from Echo Lake around the Forth of July.

 For beginner Backpackers leaving from Echo Lake provides and easy travel along the PCT to Lake Aloha or Lake of the Woods (note Lake of the woods is not directly on the PCT, you must be willing to venture off trial .5 miles) Roughly 7 miles from the lodge at Echo Lake this route can also be shortened by taking the Water fairy from the Lodge at Echo Lake.

-From Lake Aloha Backpackers will start to experience the various passes of the Desolation Wilderness Routes as well as many of the more popular destination lakes in the Wilderness back country.
+From Lake Aloha Backpackers will start to experience the various passes of the Desolation Wilderness Routes.
 Headed towards Dicks Pass backpackers are invited to visit Heather Lakes, Susie Lake and Gilmore Lake, with an optional 2.1 mile off route option to Half Moon Lake .

-Once over the 9380′ Dicks Pass ( the highest Point on the PCT trail in Desolation Wilderness) hikers will have their choice of overnight locations at dicks Lake, Fontanillis Lake, or the more popular Upper and middle Velma Lakes.
+Once over the 9380′ Dicks Pass the highest Point on the PCT trail in Desolation Wilderness.
+Hikers will have their choice of overnight locations at Dicks Lake, Fontanillis Lake, or Upper and middle Velma Lakes.

 “The world is big and I want to have a good look at it before it gets dark.” ~ John Muir